 - Where Can I File an International Patent Application?

 There is no such thing as an international patent.
 You can apply for a patent under the Patent Cooperative Treaty (PCT), though.
 This helps you build a case for global patentability.
 After you apply with the PCT, you can file your patent in different countries.

 If you need help with understanding patent requirements, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.